FAQ - Getting started

 - When it is time, 'OPEN' the session for participants.

 Participants call the login page of the session by clicking on the invitation link which looks something like '12345678.xleap.net/aabbccdd'.
-They ENTER after giving their name and email.
+They 'ENTER' after providing their name and email.

 You invite participants by sharing the URL of the session.
 This unique URL, for instance, 'example.xleap.net/a1b2c3d4e5' is generated automatically.
-You can rename it for a 'speaking' URL such as 'example.xleap.net/stakeholder-analysis.
+You can rename it as a 'speaking' URL such as 'example.xleap.net/stakeholder-analysis.

 The invitation dialogue lets you share the URL in two ways:

 - SEND INVITATION BY EMAIL